-Three ways how to measure consumer behavior
+How to measure consumer behavior

-Measuring shopping behavior using mobile technology
+Measuring shopping behavior

 A spectacles camera, head mounted eye tracker or eye tracking glasses can be used as exploration instruments in a shopping mall.
 Researchers, and marketers, want to observe how shoppers move through malls and the displays they look at in retail stores.

-Would you like to learn more?
+Would you like to learn more about measuring consumer behavior?